nBhabish/bhabishya-neupane/content/blog/2021-09-19-a-gentle-introduction-to-r/index.md

 ---
 This workshop will provide a gentle introduction to basics of R using an opinionated collection of R packages designed for data science called `tidyverse`.
 We will import, analyse, and visualize important aspects from the dataset.
 Learners will gain knowledge about data wrangling, visualization, and hands-on experience using `tidyverse` package.

-Please checkout the website if you want to go over the materials covered.
+Please visit the website above if you want to go over the materials.